 Even in a new home, you’ll want your children to survive and thrive.
 You can do this by gifting them money for clothes, school trips and other expenses for their upbringing.

 “This can be accommodated in the will.
 The downside of paying for expenses this way is that it diminishes the value of your estate and leaves less for them to inherit.
 The alternative is that you buy an insurance product from an insurance agent,” says Pugh.

 All you really need to do to make sure your children are taken care of after you die is get a will.
-For more information, contact Maplebrook Wills on 0117 440 1230.
+For more information, contact a Maplebrook Wills Legacy Planner near you on 0117 440 1230.